knowyourphrase.com - Common Phrases and Idioms - Meanings and Origins

 Anything that is very cheap and adundant in quantity; something easily acquired.

 It's said that in the year 1796, the first U.S. dimes were produced for circulation.
 Hence, it would make sense for this phrase to orginate sometime after.
-It looks as though this phrase originated from sometime in the 1800s where a number of foods, such as eggs, oranges, peaches, etc., were available for purchase for the literal price of a dime a dozen.
-For instance, in the 1800s, copious newspapers advertised that certain foods could be bought by the dozen for nothing more than a single dime.
-The Galveston Daily News, 1866, for example, wrote:
+This phrase looks as though it originated from sometime in the 1800s where a number of different foods were being sold for the the literal price of a dime a dozen.
+For instance, copious newspapers from that time advertised how certain kinds of food, like eggs, oranges, and peaches, were available for purchase by the dozen, and their cost was nothing more than a single dime.
+An example of this comes from the Galveston Daily News, 1866:

 "The San Antonio Ledger says the city is well stocked with peaches at a dime a dozen."